Texas

 Morning:

-In preparation for our field trip to the LBJ Ranch tomorrow, we’ll be joined by a university professor who is a specialist in late 20th century American history for a presentation on former President Lyndon B. Johnson and his administration.
+In preparation for our field trip to the LBJ Ranch tomorrow, we’ll be joined by a university professor who is a specialist in late 20th-century American history for a presentation on former President Lyndon B. Johnson and his administration.
 President Johnson’s vision for a more just and honorable country contributed to the passage of the most important civil rights legislation in the 20th century.
 We’ll hear how Texans celebrated this legacy on the 50th anniversary of this watershed legislation passed during the mid-1960s.
-We will then depart on foot for Historic Market Square, which is the largest Mexican Marketplace in the U.S. This three-block area consists of more than 100 locally owned shops and stalls.
+We will then depart on foot for Historic Market Square, which is the largest Mexican marketplace in the U.S. This three-block area consists of more than 100 locally owned shops and stalls.
 We’ll have some time to explore the market independently following lunch.

 Lunch:

-At a popular restaurant in Market Square, we'll enjoy a plated lunch.
+At a popular restaurant in Market Square.

 Afternoon: